jurikuronen/unitig_distance/README.md

 ```
 id sequence
 ```
 where `sequence` is the unitig's sequence.
-The unitig's `id` is arbitrary, but nevertheless the unitigs should be in the correct order with respect to the vertex mapping.
+The unitigs should be in the correct order with respect to the vertex mapping.
 The field `id` is not used by unitig_distance, but is required to retain compatibility with other programs.
 The unitig `sequence` together with the k-mer length `k` will be used to determine self-edge weights.

-The lines in the edges file (`-E [ --edges-file ] arg`) should have the **extended format**
+The lines in the edges file (`-E [ --edges-file ] arg`) should have the extended format
 ```
 v w edge_type (overlap)
 ```
 where `v` and `w` correspond to distinct unitigs (according to the order in the unitigs file) which are connected according to the `edge_type` (FF, RR, FR or RF, indicating the overlap type of the forward/reverse complement sequences).
 The `overlap` field is optional and mostly used to distinguish between `k-1`-overlapping edges (default) and `0`-overlapping edges.
-Edges of the latter type are skipped in unitig_distance, since they often correspond to read errors in the genome references.
+Edges of the latter type are skipped in unitig_distance, since they often correspond to read errors in the genome sequences.

 #### Single genome graphs
 After providing the necessary files to construct a [compacted de Bruijn graph](#compacted-de-bruijn-graph), unitig_distance can also construct all the individual *single genome graphs* that compose the full graph.
 Each single genome graph requires a similar edges file as the full compacted de Bruijn graph.
 All such edge file paths should be collected in a single genome graph paths file (`-S [ --sgg-paths-file ] arg`) with one single genome graph edges file path per line.
-Distance calculation can be restricted to the single genome graphs (`-r [ --run-sggs-only]`).
+Distance calculation can be restricted to the single genome graphs only (`-r [ --run-sggs-only]`).

 ### Distance queries file
 The simplest format for the queries file (`-Q [ --queries-file ] arg`) is a file where each line has the format